pouryahoseini/Next-Best-View-Dataset/README.md

 In addition, the label of the object being seen is provided in the *label.txt* file.
 These labels can be used in object classification tasks.

+The contents of the *Training_Files* directory are RGB training images of the 10 object classes that are present in the test set.
+They can be used for training classifiers if the active vision system needs to classify the objects in the test images too.

 <!--

 # Citation